WolframResearch/WolframWebEngineForPython/README.md

 If the first argument is a file, all request path will be routed to the same expression.
 If the first argument is a folder, requests will be redirected to the kernel if the url extension ends with '.m', '.mx', '.wxf', '.wl'.

-If the request path is a folder the server will search for an index.m in the same folder.
+If the request path is a folder the server will search for an index.wl in the same folder.

 ```
 >>> python3 -m wolframwebengine
 ----------------------------------------------------------------------
 Address          http://localhost:18000/
 Folder          /Users/rdv/Desktop
-Index           index.m
+Index           index.wl
 ----------------------------------------------------------------------
 (Press CTRL+C to quit)
 ```